 The History of Irish Food in Ireland

-Countless influences have made their mark on Irish food over the centuries from the arrival of the Celts in Ireland about 600 to 500 BC, the Vikings and the English colonization of Ireland in the 16th and 17th century.
+Countless influences have made their mark on food and cooking of Ireland over the centuries from the arrival of the Celts in Ireland about 600 to 500 BC, the Vikings and the English colonization of Ireland in the 16th and 17th century.

 The Potato in Ireland – A Blessing and a Curse